Top 10 Saddest Deaths of 2021

 R.I.P.
 Charlie Watts.
 The least flashy, but one of the greatest drummers of all time.

-Larry King Larry King (1933 - 2021) was an American television and radio host, whose work has been recognized with awards including two Peabodys and 10 Cable ACE Awards.
+Larry King (1933 to 2021) was an American television and radio host.
+Over his long career, he earned recognition with awards including two Peabody Awards and 10 Cable ACE Awards.
+King was known for his engaging interview style and broad influence on broadcasting.

 He was the G.O.A.T. interviewer in the history of pop culture, as well as the longest-serving talk host for a single TV series.
 He was 87, and it's assumed he lost his battle to COVID-19.
 R.I.P. to the king of interviews.